 The IE program at QSI is a combination program of pullout and inclusion.
 IE teachers support their students in both settings by providing appropriate support instruction within the classroom and in separate IE classes.
-Students who have demonstrated a need for IE are scheduled for up to five periods a day of Intensive English.
-This may replace mainstream courses such as Language Arts, Reading, Cultural Studies, and foreign language or students may have in-class support.
-IE students attend regular Mathematics as well as specialist classes like PE, Music, Art, and Drama.
+Students who have demonstrated a need for IE are scheduled for up to five periods a day of Intensive English, replacing mainstream courses such as Language Arts, Reading, Cultural Studies, and foreign language.
+IE students attend regular Mathematics as well as PE, Music, Art, and Drama.

-The IE program is a language-rich environment where individual needs are accommodated and students feel comfortable taking risks.
+The IE program is a language-rich environment where individual needs are accommodated, and students feel comfortable taking risks.
 These classes are small so that all students are active participants.
 Both the mainstream and IE teachers assess students each term, and students will re-enter the mainstream classroom when deemed ready by all teachers.